 In addition, the organization ramped-up presence in the local community by sponsoring local events, launching “drive thru” hiring events, and building affiliations with local trade schools and programs to enhance their employer reputation.

 What can an employer do once it has a candidate’s notice?
-That’s when it becomes critical to
+That’s when it becomes critical to keep their attention, which starts with building their awareness of the company’s employee value proposition to deepen their interest.

 People’s preferences are changing, and what they demand from an employer has absolutely changed over the past few years as the balance of power has shifted toward employees.
 Organizations are being challenged to differentiate and improve their employee value proposition to meet employee demands around programs like flexible work, education benefits, and childcare, as well as aspects like the company’s culture, the experiences it offers, and the prestige of being associated with a top-notch company.